josquin-research-project/jrp-scores/README.md

 called ```kern``` that contains the actual scores in the **kern data type of the Humdrum data file format.

+Currently, composers with complete (or nearly complete) sets of encoded works include:
+Josquin, Ockeghem, La Rue and de Orto.

 # Download #